 Apponale Tower | Torre Apponale

-This medieval tower was first mentioned in 1273 and was originally lower than its current 34 meters.
+The medieval Apponale Tower was first mentioned in 1273 and was originally lower than its current 34 meters.
 Designed as a viewpoint to protect the town, it now offers panoramic views.

 Rocca: Museo Alto Garda